ahmedcodein/tictactoe/README.md

 ### 2.2.
 Project Objective

-The main anticipated objective of developing this game is to become familiar with JavaScript programming and its interactions with HTML DOM.
+From the author's perspective, the main goal of developing this game is to become familiar with JavaScript programming and its interactions with HTML DOM.

 #### 2.2.1.
 Website Owner Objectives